worflor/woflo-petsplus-mod/README.md

 ---

-### Compatibility snapshot
-- Minecraft 1.21.8
-- Fabric Loader 0.17.2+
-- Java 21
-- Needs Fabric API 0.133.4+

 ### What you'll notice
 - Personalities set the vibe, emotions flare in the moment, moods linger in the background.
 - Roles and little unlocks grow as you adventure, explore, and keep pets close.
-- Pets speak up with action bar quips, particles, and shared stories so you know how they feel.
+- Memories and stories are tracked.
+Not for progression, but for immersion.

 Curious how each layer fits together?
-The [feature docs](docs/features/_readme.md) keep the deep dives handy.
+The [feature docs](docs/features/_readme.md) is your friend.

-### Play in minutes
+### Play It!
-1. Download the latest release jar.
+1. Download the latest jar file.
 2. Drop it into your Fabric `mods/` folder with Fabric API.
-3. Launch with Java 21.
-Enjoy pets that remember and react.
+3. Launch and enjoy.

-### Tweak when you're ready
+### Tweak It!
 - All of the personalities, moods, roles, and triggers live in datapacks and configs, ready to remix.
 - Ship tweaks with your pack or server so everyone shares the same vibe.

-### Need a hand?
-- Questions, balance chats, or bug reports → [issue tracker](https://github.com/woflo-dev/petsplus/issues).
-- Modpack authors: the docs folder has quick references, emotion flow charts, and tuning tips.

-### Build / contribute
+### Build It!
+note: i reserve the right to accept or reject contributions for any reason.
+if you’d like your feature considered, explain **why it’s worth adding** — what it brings to players, how it fits the vibe, or what problem it solves.
+clear reasoning = higher chance of getting merged.

 ```bash
 git clone https://github.com/woflo-dev/petsplus.git
 cd petsplus
 ./gradlew build
 ```
+#### Compatibility Notes
+- Minecraft 1.21.8
+- Fabric Loader 0.17.2+
-- Uses the Java 21 toolchain.
+- Java 21
-- PRs welcome—include what happened and what mood your pet was in.
+- Needs Fabric API 0.133.4+

-### Credits & license
+### Cred-It!
 - Mod, systems, code: woflo
 - Icon: GuriCreates — <https://guricreates.com>
 - License: [GPL-3.0](LICENSE)

 Stay kind to your pets.
 They remember.
+Stay kind to me.
+I remember 🥺